martencassel/binaryrepo/README.md

 * Remotes
 * Local

+Accessing docker repos from binaryrepo server requires a reverse proxy in front of the binaryrepo server.
+See nginx.conf.

 ## Background (Remotes)
 Performance of package managers (Docker, Helm, Go etc) can be significantly improved by reusing previously fetched resources from the internet to a shared cache server.